InamuraJIN/ActionRecorder/docs/source/getting_started/first_action.md

 ![Alt text](../images/Simple_Macro.svg)\
 We now have a Macro.
 This can be `activated` and `deactivated` through the check-box.
-By double-click on the label the macro can be edited through a dialog.
+By double-click on the label the Macro can be edited through a dialog.